martin-svg/Phase-0-repo/README.md

 This is the first phase of for to re-learn how to use Github and Python.
 Projects in Phase-0-repo include:

-#Build a Python Calculator
+>> Build a Python Calculator
-Scope: Build a Calculator using VS Code and Python.
-Save the project in a GitHub Repository using Git Terminal commands
+Scope: Build a Calculator using VS Code, Python, and Github.
+Save the project in a GitHub Repository using Git Terminal commands.

 #Terminal Git Command Practice:
 Git commands to learn and practice include but are not limited too: